I have a before and after AirStone fireplace and mantel makeover transformation to show you. One that I am super excited to share with you.

 We cut two pine boards to fit the underside and top of the mantel.
 Notice you can’t see the spacer behind the mantel, so there is room to place stone behind it.
 This way you don’t need to place stone behind the entire mantel, just the ends.

 Then we primed the plywood with latex primer and let it dry.

-If using plywood, cover the sections around the fireplace opening with thin sheet metal, attach with nails or screws.
+Important: If using plywood and not fireproof backer board around the firebox opening, cover the plywood sections around the fireplace opening with thin sheet metal, attach with nails or screws.
+It is inexpensive and sold at the home improvement store.
 Then the area is ready to apply AirStone.

 How to Apply AirStone